 There being no objection, it is so decided.

-At the invitation of the President, Mr. Zarif (Iran) took a seat at the Council table; Mr. von Ungern-Sternberg (Germany) took the seat reserved for him at the side of the Council Chamber.
+At the invitation of the President, Mr. Zarif (Islamic Republic of Iran), took a seat at the Council table; Mr. Matussek (Germany) took the seat reserved for him at the side of the Council Chamber.

-The President (spoke in French): The Security Council will now begin its consideration of the item on its agenda.
-The Security Council is meeting in accordance with the understanding reached in its prior consultations.
+The President (spoke in Arabic): The Security Council will now begin its consideration of the item on its agenda.
+The Council is meeting in accordance with the understanding reached in its prior consultations.

-Members of the Council have before them document S/2006/589, which contains a draft resolution submitted by France, Germany and the United Kingdom of Great Britain and Northern Ireland.
+Members of the Council have before them document S/2006/1010, which contains the text of a draft resolution submitted by France, Germany and the United Kingdom of Great Britain and Northern Ireland.